sachin3104/blockchain-sig-verifier/README.md

 ## Overview

-This repository, **charter-21BCE0433**, contains a **Signature Verification** solution for blockchain transactions.
+This repository, **blockchain-sig-verifier**, contains a **Signature Verification** solution for blockchain transactions.
 It supports **ECDSA** and **Schnorr-like** signatures using Merkle proofs, providing a robust mechanism to verify the validity of blockchain transaction signatures.

 ### Key Features